The Midwich Cuckoos: Plot

 The Military Intelligence department learns that the same phenomenon has occurred in four other parts of the world, including an Inuit settlement in the Canadian Arctic, a small township in Australia's Northern Territory, a Mongolian village and the town of Gizhinsk in eastern Russia, north-east of Okhotsk.
-The Inuit killed the newborn Children, sensing they were not their own and the Mongolians killed both Children and mothers.
+The Inuit killed the newborn Children, sensing they were not their own, and the Mongolians killed both Children and mothers.
 The Australian babies had all died within a few weeks, suggesting that something may have gone wrong with the xenogenesis process.
-The Russian town was recently "accidentally" destroyed by the Soviet government, using an "atomic cannon" from a range of 50–60 mi.
+The Russian town was recently "accidentally" destroyed by the Soviet government, using an atomic cannon from a range of 50–60 mi.

 The Children are aware of the danger and use their power to prevent aeroplanes from flying over the village.
 During an interview with a Military Intelligence officer, the Children explain that to solve the problem they must be destroyed.
 They explain it is not possible to kill them unless the entire village is bombed, which would result in civilian deaths.
-The Children present an ultimatum, they want to migrate to a secure location where they can live unharmed.
+The Children present an ultimatum: they want to migrate to a secure location where they can live unharmed.
 They demand aeroplanes from the government.

-An elderly, educated, Midwich resident (Gordon Zellaby) realises the Children must be killed as soon as possible.
+An elderly, educated, Midwich resident, named Gordon Zellaby, realises the Children must be killed as soon as possible.
 As he has only a few weeks left to live due to a heart condition, he feels obliged to do something.
 He has acted as a teacher of and mentor to the Children and they regard him with as much affection as they can have for any human, permitting him to approach them more closely than others.
 One evening, he hides a bomb in his projection equipment while showing the Children a film about the Greek islands.
 Zellaby sets off the bomb, killing himself and all of the Children.

-Brood parasitism
+Cuckoos

 The "cuckoo" in the novel's title alludes to a family of birds, of which nearly 60 species are brood parasites, laying their eggs in the nests of other birds.
 These species are obligate brood parasites, only reproducing in this way, the best-known example being the Eurasian cuckoo.
 The cuckoo egg hatches earlier than the host's, and the cuckoo chick grows faster; in most cases the chick evicts the eggs or young of the host species, while encouraging the host to keep pace with its high growth rate.